 That last point was especially true.

-Being born tongue-tied, leaving me unable to speak in sentences until I was eight didn't help my confidence with language.
+Being born tongue-tied and undergoing speech therapy until I was eight didn't help my confidence in language.

 The trash-talker in my head kept pummelling me into submission.